Gerd Dvergsdal

 Gerd Dvergsdal (born 18 July 1946) is a Norwegian politician for the Centre Party.

 She served as a deputy representative to the Norwegian Parliament from Sogn og Fjordane during the term 2001–2005.

-On the local level she was mayor of Jølster from 1995 to 2011.
+On the local level she was mayor of Jølster Municipality from 1995 to 2011.
 She is also a member of the board of the Western Norway Regional Health Authority.